 The governance committee is responsible for recruitment, orientation, development and retention of the board of directors.
 It is also responsible for assessing individual and board performance and planning for leadership succession and for nominating people to serve in the roles of officers of the corporation.
-The governance committee reviews and recommends changes to the bylaws as needed.
-The governance committee generally monitors the actions of Warrior Rising and its board of directors to advise adherence to national and state laws, the articles of incorporation, these Bylaws, and all established Warrior Rising policies.
+The governance committee reviews and recommends changes to the Bylaws as needed.
+The governance committee generally monitors the actions of Warrior Rising and its board of directors to advise adherence to national and state laws, the articles of incorporation, these Bylaws, and all established Warrior Rising policies, and to advise the board and the Executive Director on well-documented nonprofit best practices.